DigitalFlyLab/SICLab/Readme.md

 ## 🧠 Overview

 **SIC** is a model designed to predict neural activity across the entire brain.
-The SIC framework provides a unified approach for modeling neural dynamics in the **Drosophila visual system and other sensory modalities**.
+The SIC framework provides a unified approach for modeling neural dynamics in the **Drosophila visual system across diverse visual stimulus classes**.

 Using the SIC model, researchers can achieve:

 - **Improved prediction of neural activity**
   The SIC model captures neural responses to visual stimuli with high stability and accuracy.

-- **Generalization across sensory modalities**
+- **Generalization across visual stimulus conditions**
-  The model successfully predicts neural dynamics in both visual and motion-related circuits, accurately reproducing inhibitory and excitatory interactions observed in experimental data.
+  The model predicts neural dynamics in circuits responding to ON/OFF flashes, moving edges, looming objects, and real-world video while representing both inhibitory and excitatory interactions.

 - **Whole-brain, neuron-level simulation**
   By incorporating partially measured neural activity as constraints, SIC can simulate responses of individual neurons across the entire brain under diverse conditions.
 This provides a comprehensive framework linking sensory inputs to whole-brain neural activity and enables new possibilities for digital life modeling.